Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Files/README.md

 // Get a connection string to our Azure Storage account string connectionString = "<connection_string>";

-// Try to create a share named "sample-share" ShareClient share = new ShareClient(connectionString, Randomize("sample-share"));
+// Try to create a share named "sample-share" and avoid any potential race
+// conditions that might arise by checking if the share exists before creating ShareClient share = new ShareClient(connectionString, "sample-share");
 try
 {
     share.Create();